Originally Introduced at 28th Conference on Gift Annuities

 If a new custodian is going to be chosen to administer and to invest gift annuity reserves, it is a generally accepted practice to issue a Request For Proposal (RFP) that asks several (3-5) institutions to respond and to answer questions about their administrative, investment, consulting, and compliance expertise.
 The questions should cover how many programs the custodian currently administers, how long it has been doing so, how would payments be made and tax work prepared, how would it invest the assets, how would it mitigate risk, and how would it help ensure compliance with State rules and regulations with respect to filing requirements and reserve requirements, plus other matters of concern to the charity.

 Investing the assets appropriately starts with the development of a comprehensive investment policy statement.
 Reserve assets should generally be invested more conservatively than the general endowment and should remain more liquid than the general endowment.
 While it may be appropriate for institutions with larger endowments to invest more aggressively, this should be undertaken with great care and extensive consultation with trusted fund managers.
-The ACGA rate recommendations are based on a conservative and relatively low-risk portfolio.
+The ACGA suggested maximum rate investment return assumption is based on a conservative and relatively low-risk portfolio.

 With the above elements in place, the custodian should guide the selection of appropriate money managers.
-Here again, care must be taken to assure conformity with applicable state investment requirements and the institution’s own Investment Policy Statement.
+Here again, care must be taken to assure conformity with applicable state investment requirements for the charity’s gift annuity reserves and the institution’s own Investment Policy Statement.
 Once the gift annuity assets are properly invested, the investment performance should be monitored on a quarterly basis.
 The formal rebalancing of the fund on an annual basis is usually sufficient.
 Care must be taken not to overreact to short term market volatility.
 Informal rebalancing can take place as needed to raise cash to make distributions.
-How the cash is raised to make quarterly distributions may vary from institution to institution.
+How the cash is raised to make annuity payments may vary from institution to institution.
 If the investment philosophy is to be as fully invested as possible at all times, then cash can be raised as needed.
 If not, then more of the assets can be held in cash and used to make the payments as they come due.

 - Establish a method for determining the balance of each gift annuity (the “residuum”), for purposes of determining the assets available to the charity from the annuity at the end of the income beneficiary’s lifetime

-At the death of the sole or surviving annuitant, the annuity contract terminates, the issuing charity is entitled to, and if a specific designation has been made, must withdraw funds from the annuity pool attributable to the annuity’s residuum.
+At the death of the sole or surviving annuitant, the annuity contract terminates and the issuing charity is entitled to, and if a specific designation has been made must withdraw funds from the annuity pool attributable to the terminated annuity’s residuum.
 The residua of gift annuities should be tracked so that the appropriate amount may be severed from the pool when a specific contract terminates.
 This is especially important if the donor has designated his or her residuum for a particular purpose.
-It is also useful for the charity to determine if any annuities are going to fully deplete the original funding assets and to develop a strategy for dealing with those under-water contracts.
+It is also useful for the charity to determine if any annuities are going to fully deplete the original funding value and to develop a strategy for dealing with those under-water contracts.

 - Develop a good working relationship with finance and administrative staff

-Questions coming from donors and annuitants should be forwarded to the planned giving office for a response.
-Should they require a financial or administrative response, the planned giving office should obtain the necessary information from the business office and communicate it to the donor or annuitant.
+Questions coming from donors and annuitants should be forwarded to the development office for a response.
+Should they require a financial or administrative response, the development office should obtain the necessary information from the business office and communicate it to the donor or annuitant.

-This process will help the gift process go more smoothly by keeping the planned giving office in the responsible position of communicating all information to the donor or annuitants.
-It also ensures that needed information and illustrations are understandable to elderly participants.
-When issues arise regarding payments or tax reporting, they will be easier to resolve because the staff with knowledge of the donors’ goals and objectives will be personally involved.
-Exceptions, when necessary, will be easier to obtain, again, because of the involvement of staff with a personal knowledge of the donor and their desires and because there is a good working relationship with the finance office.
+This process will best assure both a smooth gift completion process and good donor/annuitant stewardship by keeping the development office in the position of communicating all information to the donor or annuitants.
+When issues arise regarding payments or tax reporting, they will be easier to resolve because the development staff with knowledge of the donors’ goals and objectives will be personally involved.
+Exceptions, when necessary, will be easier to obtain, again, because of the involvement of development staff with personal knowledge of the donor and their desires and because there is a good working relationship with the business office.

 - Communicate regularly with gift annuity donors and annuitants